Phyllodesmium poindimiei

-Phyllodesmium poindimiei (AKA: Spun Of Light) is an Alcyonacea feeding, aeolid nudibranch Gastropod belonging to the family Facelinidae.
-Cerata are important in this clade in terms of their physical defense and efficient metabolic processes.
+Phyllodesmium poindimiei (AKA: Spun Of Light) is a species of aeolid nudibranch Gastropod belonging to the family Facelinidae that feeds on Alcyonacea.
+Cerata are important for its physical defense and efficient metabolic processes, but unlike other species in the Opisthobranch Mollusca clade, P. poindimiei’s pink cerata are used for defensive purposes other than Nematocyst (dinoflagellate) capture and toxin release.
 This species is spread sporadically along tropical coastal regions such as Australia, Hawaii, and the Indo-Pacific living in diverse marine habitats such as coral reefs.
-Unlike other species in the Opisthobranch Mollusca clade, P. poindimiei’s lush pink cerata are used for defensive purposes other than Nematocyst (dinoflagellate) capture and toxin release.
-Organismal ties within these thriving, tropical ecosystems can be determinants of environment change, which affects massive coral ecosystems.
-Continuously changing marine ecosystems, such as coral reefs, are directly linked to the evolution of organisms that live and thrive in the tropics such as the soft nudibrach P. poindimiei.

 Evolution and description

 Phyllodesmium poindimiei is shown to have translucent pink cerata lining the aboral surface and two pairs of olfactory tentacles with an eye at each base.

-This monophyletic clade of mollusks were prosobranchs that eventually rid themselves of an exoskeleton.
-Elongated metazoans will lengthen themselves out to about 50 mm at longest.
+P. poindimiei is about 50 mm at its longest.
 P. poindimiei typically has two pairs of tentacles with a built in olfactory system containing an eye at each base.
-The soft shell-less slug has cerata outgrowths on its upper side filled with the organism’s respiratory and digestive systems and can be cast off for protective purposes.
-These cylindrical gill cavities typically have two main defenses resulting from nematocyst or zooxanthellae obtainment.
-These translucent cerata for most Phyllodesmium contain cnidosacs at the tips in which nudibranchs digest nematocysts from Cnidarian prey, such as jellyfish or corals.
-P. poindimiei lack these cnidosacs that could be used for its own defense against the swimming crab Thalamita integer.
-Another modification this species lacks is the ability to accumulate zooxanthellae, microscopic photosynthetic dinoflagellates, in the branched digestive tract.
-The non-symbiotic species such as P. poindimiei were thought to have evolved earlier than the symbiotic clades.
+The soft shell-less slug has cerata outgrowths on its upper side filled with the organism’s respiratory and digestive systems which can be cast off for protective purposes.
+Cerata for most Phyllodesmium contain cnidosacs at the tips to digest and repurpose nematocysts from Cnidarian prey, such as jellyfish or corals.
+P. poindimiei lack these cnidosacs that could be used for its own defense against predators, such as the swimming crab Thalamita integer.
+Another modification this species lacks is the ability to accumulate zooxanthellae, microscopic photosynthetic dinoflagellates, in its cerata.
+The non-symbiotic species such as P. poindimiei were thought to have evolved earlier than nudibranchs with such developments.

 Diet and growth

 P. poindimiei live up to twelve months and develop from an egg to a free-swimming veliger larva.
 They feed on Telesto, Caridoa, and other Alcyonaceans with very small radula.
-Members of the Porifera phyla, sponges, act as epibiont on sediment or ectozoans on organisms, such as Octocorallia.
-Excess spongiform growth thereby prevents this Aeolid from consuming octocoral, a common prey for P. poindimiei which can become a problem for these picky eaters.
+Sponges can act as epibionts or ectozoans on organisms such as Octocorallia and prevent P. poindimiei from consuming them, which can be problematic for these picky eaters.